 - Design and Implementation Failures: Flaws in AI systems that could lead to unintended consequences.

-To address these risks, the framework provides tailored recommendations:
+To address these risks, the framework outlines tailored recommendations:

 - Cloud Providers: Ensure robust access management, physical security for data centers, and systems for detecting suspicious activities.